KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/2-Modules-Variables-Operators/README.md

 > [!TIP]
 > If you need a refresher on how to create a new project in StackBlitz, refer to [Create a new StackBlitz project](../setup/?id=create-new-project) section.

-1. Copy and paste the following HTML code into your _index.html_ file.
+1. Remove the code in your  _index.html_ file.
+Replace it with the following HTML code.

    {% codeblock copy %}index.html{% codeblock %}